Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 Motherfucking *Mooncat*, man.
 The great neutralizer. ~~Eirik Suhrke~~Thorson Petter's games are always a mad trip of weird aesthetic, surrealism, and weird mechanical choices.
 The vibe is always captivating but slightly *off*, and Mooncat embodies this the most.

 Mooncat has a strange, two 'button' (one of the 'buttons' is the dpad) control scheme that makes moving and jumping feel fresh and new.
-You are back to people a clumsy kid, relearning from scratch.
+You are back to being a clumsy kid, relearning from scratch.

 I made my friend Ben play this, who was not at all a platformer person and he loved it.
 He didn't do much worse than the rest of us did, because again, the unique control scheme makes us all beginners again.
 A game I'd make almost anyone play, given the chance.